Configuring time information using ION Setup

 NTP Server Server IP address or domain name Specifies the IP address (or fully qualified domain name if DNS is active) of the SNTP or NTP server.

-enter the following information under settings:
+information under settings:

 Parameter Description Protocol Select the GPS setting that matches your GPS receiver.
 Baud rate The recommended baud rate for GPS time synchronization is 9600 bps.
 Serial port The recommended stop bits/parity for GPS time synchronization is 8N1.